First published Jan 6, 2021. Updated Nov 3, 2021.

 In the post-COVID economy, manufacturers are striving for efficiency.
 That’s especially true when it comes to order entry methods.
 Many manufacturers still depend on phone, fax, and email to take orders from customers.
-COVID has turned these models on their heads, forcing manufacturers to innovate.
+COVID has turned these models on their heads, forcing manufacturers to transform their customer experience.

 How can you start reducing your cost of order entry?
 Let’s unpack the low-hanging fruit.

 How do your channel partners place orders today?
-What options do they have if they don’t want to (or can’t) use EDI?
+What options do they have if they don’t want to use EDI or can’t afford it?

 In this situation, most manufacturers rely on phone, fax, or email ordering.
 The process often includes several steps of manual, back-and-forth communication.
 To initiate the order process, your channel partners call, email, or fax customer service or sales to ask about pricing and availability.
 They may take that information back to an approver (if applicable), then call again to place the order.